TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 ![dumbyoutubecomment](/assets/img/dumbyoutubecomment.png)

-*The Talent Cat™️ is not responsible for any of your brain cells that may have committed suicide upon reading this YouTube comment*
+*The Talent Cat™️ is not responsible for brain cells that may have committed suicide upon reading this YouTube comment.*

 But that second picture though.
 Miles.
 My man.
 It's downright photo-realistic!
 We could slap that on the side of a milk carton and find you in a hot minute!

 ![MilkMissing2ndpic](/assets/img/MilkMissing2ndpic.png)

 *Missing: Maverick "Miles" McDewd.
-Artist, extraordinaire, and an all around cool (some would say hot) guy.*
+Artist, extraordinaire, cool guy, and dedicated lover.*

 As you master logic, the grammar of decision making becomes known to you, just like Miles mastered the artistry of the self-portrait.
 In a drawing of this caliber, there are all kinds of techniques applied that teenage Miles never even knew to use.
 Hatching.
 Cross-hatching.
 Stippling.
 Fixatives.
 Blending.
 Texturing.
 Light source placement.
 Negative space management.
 I'm sure adult Miles could list more.

 In the same way, logic has its own techniques.
 Just like Miles' teenage skills produced a picture that can pass for a person, untrained logic can get you by in life.
 But you will endeavor with a lot of trial and error as you "reinvent wheels" others already discovered long ago.
 Wouldn't it be great to know what those logic techniques are by name, how they work, and when they are appropriate to use?
 If you do, you'll honestly be able to say you know what you're doing, and why.
+Plus, you'll be ahead of the curve of other folks who are squandering themselves in traps such as arguing politics on Facebook.

 _You won't just feel like you are logical, you'll be able to prove it beyond a shadow of a doubt.
-And if you can prove it, you can live it with confidence._
+And if you can prove it, you can live it with excellence._

 #### So what is logic?